1983

 Recording of the band’s first album resumes, with Docherty and McFie now contracted as fully-fledged band members.
 Iain Ritchie replaces Glyn Johns as producer.
 Ritchie also plays saxophone and keyboards.
 Graham Broad (drums) and Siobhan Maher (backing vocals) are hired to contribute to the album as session players.

-The band undertake a UK college tour, joined by Dumbreck, Dave Cantwell (drums and Kirk Richardson (percussion).
-They also play a double-header on the first weekend of August, appearing at the Artists Against Apartheid concert at the Barrowlands in Glasgow and the Hoochie Coochie Club in Edinburgh on the same day, with Dougie Vipond (on loan from Deacon Blue) replacing the unavailable Kirk Richardson on percussion for these two shows.
+The band undertook a UK college tour, joined by Dumbreck, Dave Cantwell (drums and Kirk Richardson (percussion).
+They also play a doubleheader on the first weekend of August, appearing at the Artists Against Apartheid concert at the Barrowlands in Glasgow and the Hoochie Coochie Club in Edinburgh on the same day, with Dougie Vipond (on loan from Deacon Blue) replacing the unavailable Kirk Richardson on percussion for these two shows.

 The re-recorded version of ‘Prospect Street’ which appears on ‘Swimmer’ is released as a single.
 It fails to chart in the UK.